 It occurs more regularly among younger than older users.
 We have also found that people who are anxious and socially insecure use Facebook more than those with lower scores on those traits, probably because those who are anxious find it easier to communicate via social media than face-to-face, Andreassen says.

 People who are organised and more ambitious tend to be less at risk from Facebook addiction.
-They will often use social media as an integral part of work and
+They will often use social media as an integral part of work and networking.

 Want to see the rest of this article?